Data Security and Privacy Liability - Working Group 11

 Brainstorming Group - Selection

 In order to apply for the brainstorming group, you must be a member of WG11.
 If you are interested in applying for the brainstorming group, but are not yet a member of WG11, please become a member by signing up for a Working Group Series (WGS) membership.
-Once a WGS member, one is eligible to take part in the activities of all Working Groups, including WG11.
-If you have any questions about how to sign up for a membership or encounter any difficulties while doing so, pease contact our office at [email protected] or +1(602) 258-4910.
+One a WGS member, one is eligible to take part in the activities of all Working Groups, including WG11.
+If you have any questions about how to sign up for a membership or encounter any difficulties while doing so, please contact our office at [email protected] or +1(602) 258-4910.

 Announcement Date: